 • World Elite

-If you’re unsure of which type of credit card you have, you can check by looking at your card.
-If you have a World or World Elite, this will be written right next to the logo on the card.
+If you’re unsure which type of credit card you have, you can check by looking at your card.
+If you have a World or World Elite, this will be written next to the card logo.
 If all you see is a Mastercard logo and nothing else, you probably have the Standard.
 You can always check with your issuer to make sure.

 What are Benefits and Rewards?

 As mentioned, the three different types of cards come with some unique benefits.
-Whether the credit card you get has these benefits depends mostly on your credit card issuer, as issuers can decide whether they want to offer these features or not.
-Most issuers will offer the benefits that come directly from Mastercard or will offer some other similar benefits instead or on top of those.
+Whether the credit card you get has these benefits depends mainly on your issuer, as issuers can decide whether they want to offer these features.
+Most issuers will deliver the benefits directly from Mastercard or similar benefits instead or on top of those.

 Standard Mastercard